LEARNING GUIDE TO:

-2. Most people who grew up with slavery were unable to see it as wrong even though most western countries at the time of the Civil War had outlawed the "peculiar institution."
+2. Most plantation owners who grew up with slavery were unable to see it as wrong even though most western countries at the time of the Civil War had outlawed the "peculiar institution."
 What factors do you think blinded them to the truth?
 Suggested Response; All reasonably argued responses are acceptable.
-Most students will assert that economics and social status played key roles in attitudes toward slavery.
+Strong answers will acknowledge that economic interest, social pressure and false regional pride played key roles in attitudes toward slavery.
 Some may suggest that ethnocentrism is a more powerful force than morality.

 Any of the discussion questions can serve as a writing prompt.
 Additional assignments include:

 1. Research and write an informative essay on one of the following topics:

 3. Research two significant individuals of opposing position in the build up to the Civil War or in the actual battles themselves.
 Be sure that one choice reflects a northern attitude, such as an abolitionist or unionist, or military leader and the other reflects a southern pro-slavery attitude or that of a secessionist or military leader.
 If your chosen participants survived the war, be sure to include how he or she carried on after the guns were silenced.

 4. Write an informative essay about methods of warfare utilized in the Civil War, including the Napoleonic charge, the siege, and scorched-earth.
 Be sure that your essay explains the rationale behind the use of the tactics and the rate of success earned in battle.

 5. Prepare a power point presentation on women who served in the Civil War as spies.
 Give details about what motivated them to serve their cause as spies and what finally became of them.
 Include the following:

 See additional Assignments for use with any Film that is a Work of Fiction.